navi1995/toy-robot/README.md

 # Toy Robot Simulator
 This is a C# Console application which simulates a toy robot moving on a 5 x 5 square tabletop.
-Movements are driven by user input, however any commands that would lead to the robot falling off the play area are discarded.
-In this implementation 0,0 coordinates are assumed to be the SOUTH WEST most corner.
+Movements are driven by user input, however, any commands that would lead to the robot falling off the play area are discarded.
+In this implementation, 0,0 coordinates are assumed to be the SOUTHWEST most corner.

 The square tabletop can be visualised as below:
 | 0,4  | 1,4 | 2,4  | 3,4 | 4,4 |